 another thirteen years had passed. excitement was growing about advances in deep neural networks, especially at google, which had just open sourced tensorflow. for a number of reasons, it was clearly time to tackle the problem directly, using both rules based and machine learning methods in parallel.

-the concept was to start from scratch as a github open source project, and to integrate tensorflow from the beginning. this meant working in c++ and python numpy. the only external input was to be a list of star positions, for which nasa’s skymap star catalog was ideal. skymap was created in the nineties for use with star trackers and we’d used it extensively for icesat, even collaborating with its creators. when hubble was launched, one of the problems that were soon discovered was bad guide stars and poor star catalog information. as part of the overall hubble recovery effort, nasa funded the efforts resulting in the skymap catalog. it’s purpose is to describe the sky as seen by the standard star trackers of the nineties, and more generally by typical digital imagers.
+the concept was to start from scratch as a github open source project, and to integrate tensorflow from the beginning. this meant working in c++ and python numpy. the only external input was to be a list of star positions, for which nasa’s skymap star catalog was ideal. skymap was created in the nineties for use with star trackers and we’d used it extensively for icesat, even collaborating with its creators. when hubble was launched, one its early problems was bad guide stars. as part of the overall hubble recovery effort, nasa funded the efforts resulting in the skymap catalog. it’s purpose is to describe the sky as seen by the standard star trackers of the nineties, and more generally by typical digital imagers.

-viewing skymap as simply a list of star positions, how does one generate a star image? the root of the problem is, for a list of points on a sphere, which points are near a particular point. for example, given a list of positions across the surface of the earth, which are near a particular latitude and longitude. the usual answer involves dividing the sphere up into tiles, or transforming it into a square and then dividing. the square sky is not unheard of. we used a more dynamic and flexible approach based on the work of daniele mortari. it’s closely related to search algorithms such as lookup and hash, but has some unique and interesting quirks.
+viewing skymap as simply a list of star positions, how does one generate a star image? the root of the problem is, for a list of points on a sphere, which points are near a particular point. for example, given a list of positions across the surface of the earth, which are near a particular latitude and longitude. the usual answer involves dividing the sphere up into tiles, or transforming it into a square and then subdividing. the square sky is not unheard of. we used a more dynamic and flexible approach based on the work of daniele mortari. it’s closely related to lookup and hash tables, but has some unique and interesting quirks.

 from the beginning, a cultural difference between machine learning and aerospace was clear. to oversimplify, machine learning wants to be about two dimensional images, while aerospace wants to be about three dimensional unit vectors. the two representations are equivalent and interchangeable. images are more practical in many contexts, unit vectors are ideal geometrically. in the end, after roughly eight months or so, the conventions and code of a machine learning image interface grew organically over the underlying aerospace unit vector geometry.

-a curious sequence of coincidences took place. a standard nineties star tracker image size was eight degrees, or twenty eight thousand arcseconds on the sky, sixteen time larger than the moon. the standard machine learning problem happens to use images that are twenty eight pixels square. adopting these pixel dimensions resulted in star images with thousand arcsecond pixels. the implications are deeper than nice rounding properties, since it means low resolution, at the level of a toy or shaky mobile phone camera. by comparison, real star tracker images involve arcsecond or sub arcsecond resolutions.
+a curious sequence of coincidences took place. a standard nineties star tracker image size was eight degrees, or twenty eight thousand arcseconds on the sky, sixteen time larger than the apparent diameter of the moon. the standard machine learning problem happens to use images that are twenty eight pixels square. adopting these pixel dimensions resulted in star images with thousand arcsecond pixels. the implications are deeper than nice rounding properties, since it means low resolution, at the level of a toy camera or blurry mobile phone photo. by comparison, real star tracker images involve arcsecond resolutions.

 low resolution makes the star identification problem more challenging and intellectually interesting. you’re forced to use global structures and patterns, rather than localized heuristics and tricks. there’s simply less information available and you have to be more thoughtful about using it, even suggesting questions about how the human brain solves the problem. for example, a typical high resolution aerospace algorithm might focus on the exact distance between a pair of stars, along with the angle to a third star. this is clearly not how the brain identifies stars, but what is the brain in fact doing?